The 15 Best Pipedrive Alternatives for Your Business in 2025

 Pricing

-When it comes to pricing, Zeeg offers a free plan with basic features that's yours to keep forever.
-For users who need more features, paid plans start at $10 per user/month.
-All paid plans come with a 14-day trial period, so you can test everything out before deciding to subscribe.
+Zeeg offers a clear, transparent pricing structure that starts with a free plan that's yours forever.
+For users who need more capabilities, paid plans begin at just $10 per user/month.
+All paid plans include a 14-day trial period, giving you time to test features before committing.

 • Free: No cost, free forever